| Title: | Calculating Marginal Effects and Levels with Errors |

 additional parameters passed to class-specific methods |

-margins are only needed at particular values of var_interest
+margins are only needed at particular values of var_interest,

-should be used.
-If margins of var_interest
+at_var_interest should be used.
+If margins of var_interest are

 needed at across the levels of a different variable in the model,

-should be used.
+at should be used.

 If higher-order polynomial terms (e.g. ) are added

-using the R function
+using the R function poly, the raw = TRUE

 argument should be used to include the basic polynomial terms